kmously/glars/README.md

 **`add_safe_destination safe-sites-1 upload.wikimedia.org`**

-### restrict_internet
+### grant_access_to_safe_zone
-Similar to deny_internet, but also accepts a "protected zone" (basically, the name of ipset).
-This set of destinations will be reachable by the host.
-Any other destination will be treated similar to deny_internet.
+Allows a host/subnet to reach a "safe zone" (basically, a group of destinations, collected in an ipset of the same name).
+This is only effective if the host/subnet will have a no_internet() rule applied to it.
+If no such rule is applied to the host, then this function is a no-op, since the host can already reach all destinations anyway (except the blacklisted ones)

 By default, protected zones (ipsets) are empty.
-You can add destinations to a protected zone using add_safe_destination You can add any number of hosts to a protected zone, and can add a host to any number of protected zones.
+You can add destinations to a protected zone using add_safe_destination or any other method of populating the ipset (such as the 'ipset' feature in dnsmasq).

+You can add any number of hosts to a protected zone, and can add a host to any number of protected zones.

 NOTE: This feature is really intended to be used with the ipset feature in dnsmasq - that way subdomains can also be matched, and the list can be kept dynamically updated.
 This can be a very effective way of sandboxing certain untrusted devices (or people!)